Well of the Oath

 Genesis 21:22-25, Jasher 22:6

-And it came to pass at that time, that Abimelech and Phichol the chief captain of his host, along with 20 men, spoke to Abraham, saying, “God is with you in all that you do: Now, therefore, swear to me here by God that you will not deal falsely with me, nor with my son, nor with my son’s son: but according to the kindness that I have done to you, you will do to me, and to the land where you have sojourned.”
+At that time, Abimelech and Phichol, the commander of his army, came with 20 men to speak with Abraham.
+They said, “God is with you in everything you do.
+Now, swear to me here by God that you will not deceive me, my son, or my grandson.
+Just as I have shown kindness to you, do the same to me and to the land where you’ve been staying.”

 Abimelech claims he didn’t know what his servants had done